dfsmania/LaradminLTE/README.md

 # LaradminLTE: AdminLTE v4 for Laravel

 **LaradminLTE** is a Laravel package that seamlessly integrates the powerful [AdminLTE v4](https://adminlte-v4.netlify.app) dashboard template into [Laravel](https://laravel.com/) (v10 or higher).
-Designed for modern web applications, this package provides a fast and flexible way to build responsive, maintainable, and feature-rich admin panels using Laravel [Blade components](https://laravel.com/docs/blade#components) and configuration files.
+Designed for modern web applications, this package provides a fast and flexible way to build responsive, maintainable, and feature-rich admin panels by using a Laravel [Blade component](https://laravel.com/docs/blade#components) to quick access the layout and configuration files to customize it.

 > [!CAUTION]
-> **Active Development**: LaradminLTE is currently under active development.
+> **Active Development**: **LaradminLTE** is currently under active development.
 Features, configuration options, and behavior are subject to change until the first stable release.

 ## Requirements